Astros start fast, top Angels in doubleheader opener | Sports-Games

 Astros start fast, top Angels in doubleheader opener

 Josh Reddick and Jack Mayfield each had two-run singles in a five-run first inning and Cristian Javier was effective into the sixth inning Tuesday afternoon as the host Houston Astros eased away from the Los Angeles Angels for a 6-3 victory in the first game of a doubleheader.
-Angels right-hander Julio Teheran and Astros righty Brandon Bielak were the scheduled starters in the nightcap, a game moved up a day as a precaution with Hurricane Laura expected to strike the Gulf Coast near Houston.
+Angels right-hander Julio Teheran and Astros righty Brandon Bielak started the nightcap, won by the Angels 12-5 in a game moved up a day as a precaution with Hurricane Laura expected to strike the Gulf Coast near Houston.

 The Astros looked like a team in a hurry to beat the Angels for the fourth time in five meetings this season when Jose Altuve, Carlos Correa and Yuli Gurriel strung together consecutive one-out singles for a 1-0 lead in the first against Angels starter Jose Suarez (0-2).
 After a walk loaded the bases, Reddick made it 3-0 with a two-out single to center.
 Two batters later, Mayfield singled to left for two more runs and a 5-0 advantage.